MikeFultonDev/cics-banking-sample-application-cbsa/etc/usage/carbonReactUI/doc/CBSA_RESTful_Interface_Reference.md

 # CICS Banking Sample Application (CBSA) RESTful Interface Reference

-## Accessing the RESTful Interface:
+## Accessing the RESTful Interface

 Behind the Carbon React UI is a RESTful interface which is accessed via HTTP requests.
 GET requests are easily performed through a web browser.
 PUT, POST and DELETE requests will require a HTTP client or plug-in.